teddymalhan/CommitWise/README.md

-# Git Tutorial Maker
+# CommitWise
 ![Screenshot 2024-08-23 at 19 08 18](https://github.com/user-attachments/assets/7e56b840-77d4-49d4-ab64-80357ae4f8da)

 ## Overview

-**Git Tutorial Maker** is a powerful tool that allows developers to create interactive tutorials directly from a GitHub repository.
+**CommitWise** is a powerful tool that allows developers to create interactive tutorials directly from a GitHub repository.
 This application simplifies the process of teaching and learning by enabling users to attach explanations and code sections to specific commits in a Git repository.
 It also supports AI-powered explanations to assist in generating detailed and understandable content.

 ## Features